elastx/json-to-html-webpack-plugin/README.md

 };
 ```

 In the example above, the plugin is configured to generate two HTML pages.
-The first page is generated from the data1.json file and the template.ejs file.
-The second page is generated from the data2.json and data3.json files and the template2.ejs file.
+The first page is generated from the data1.json file and the template.hbs file.
+The second page is generated from the data2.json and data3.json files and the template2.hbs file.

 The plugin supports the following options:

 - `pages` (required): An array of objects, each representing a page to be generated.
 Each object must contain the following properties:

   - `jsonFiles` _(required)_: An array of strings, each representing a path to a JSON file.
-  - `template` _(required)_: A string representing a path to an EJS template file.
+  - `template` _(required)_: A string representing a path to a handlebars template file.
   - `outputFile` _(required)_: A string representing the name of the output HTML file.
   - `transformer` _(optional)_: A function that takes the raw JSON data and returns transformed data.